Cinder Bed Road Bikeway proposal and its impacts on Amberleigh HOA

 Fairfax County is proposing to build a ten-foot wide paved and lit trail, a segment of the Cinder Bed Road Bikeway, located primarily on common forested property in the Amberleigh HOA.
 It would connect to the Franconia-Springfield Metro station through an area known to the Virginia Department of Conservation and Recreation as the Newington Conservation Site, most of which is on the Amberleigh HOA property.

 Nature Forward, Audubon Society of Northern Virginia, and Friends of Accotink Creek have worked together to document our concerns with this segment of the trail.
-Nature Forward’s June 2022 blog post has more detailed information (and we have also summarized our perspective below as well).
+Nature Forward’s webpage on Cinder Bed has more detailed information (and we have also summarized our perspective below as well).

 Decisions for the Amberleigh HOA are coming